 Messina Hof Winery.
 Credit Blake Mistich.

-Hike 11 miles of trails at Enchanted Rock State Natural Area, rewarding yourself with panoramic views from the pink granite summit.
+Hike over 8 miles of trails at Enchanted Rock State Natural Area, rewarding yourself with panoramic views from the pink granite summit.
 While you’re in the park, look for lizards and armadillos, explore a cave and spot fairy shrimp in vernal pools.
 Stay after the sun sets to stargaze at the Milky Way in this designated International Dark Sky Park.

 Vereins Kirche Museum.
 Courtesy of Fredericksburg CVB.

-Infuse some history into your experience by visiting the Pioneer Museum to learn about Fredericksburg’s fascinating German history.
-Explore profound exhibits at the acclaimed National Museum of the Pacific War.
+Infuse some history into your experience by visiting Pioneer Museum to learn about Fredericksburg’s fascinating German history.
+Explore profound exhibits at the Smithsonian-Affiliated National Museum of the Pacific War.
 Stroll the expansive grounds of the Lyndon B. Johnson National Historical Park to see the birthplace and family home of the country’s 36th president.
 This area also is an International Dark Sky Park, so feel free to linger longer and admire the wonders of the night sky.

 Luckenbach Texas.
 Credit Trish Rawls.

 From Fredericksburg, make the 13-mile drive southeast to small but mighty Luckenbach Texas and see live shows nightly at the General Store, Bar and Dancehall, an entertainment venue established in the late 1800s.
-After Waylon Jennings sang Luckenbach Texas (Back to the Basics of Love) in 1977, curious travelers put this tiny destination on the map.
+After Waylon Jennings sang Luckenbach Texas (Back to the Basics of Love) in 1977, travelers put this tiny destination on the map.
 Check the calendar of events to see when you can catch outdoor acoustic pickers circles and Luckenbach Texas Dancehall shows.

 Start planning your trip to Fredericksburg today!